Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 ![Ready to deploy AKS-HCI with Windows Admin Center](/eval/media/aks_extension.png "Ready to deploy AKS-HCI with Windows Admin Center")

-You'll notice the terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on if you're running the installation of AKS on a Windows Server 2019 platform, or the newer Azure Stack HCI 20H2 platform.
+You'll notice the terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on if you're running the installation of AKS on a Windows Server 2019 Hyper-V platform, or the newer Azure Stack HCI 20H2 platform.
 The overall deployment experience is the same regardless of underlying platform.

 3. Click on **Set up** to start the deployment process
 4. Firstly, review the prerequisites - your Azure VM environment will meet all the prerequisites, so you should be fine to click **Next: System checks**